ORGANIZED 1897 CONFEDERACY@ DEO VINDICI

 - June 3 Birthday of Confederate President Jefferson Davis

 - Sept 16 Birthday of Admiral Franklin Buchanan

 - Sept 27 Birthday of Admiral Raphael Semmes

 - April 25 Confederate Memorial Day

 Published monthly (with the sole exception of a combined June/July issue) by the General Organization of the United Daughters of the Confederacy, the UDC MAGAZINE includes messages from the General Officers and news about Division and Chapter activities around the country.
 For subscription rates and submission information for articles or ads, please click HERE.

 Believed to be the oldest continually published Division Newsletter in the General Organization, Mississippi's OUR HERITAGE is published four times each year (February, May, August, and November) and is provided to each member of the Mississippi Division UDC as a benefit of her membership dues.

-The deadline for submission of material for publication in the August issue of OUR HERITAGE is 8/1/2015.
-Questions regarding the newsletter may be sent to the Division Editor.
+The deadline for submission of material for publication in the November issue of OUR HERITAGE was 10/23/15.
+Questions regarding the newsletter

 All material not specifically stated to be in the public domain or to be the work of others is copyrighted 2001 - 2015 by the United Daughters of the Confederacy of Mississippi.
 All rights reserved.
 May not be reproduced without permission.